joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 Our initial whack at this was to come up with shallow variants of all the permissions.
 This yielded keywords that became a never-ending source of jokes in our hallways: `shreadable`, `shimmutable`, and -- our favorite -- `shisolated` (which sounds like a German swear word when said aloud).
-Our original motivation was the in C#, the signed and unsigned versions of some types used abbreviations (`sbyte`, `uint`, etc.), and `shallow` sure would make them quite lengthy, so we were therefore justified in our shortening into a `sh` prefix.
+Our original justification for such nonsense was that in C#, the signed and unsigned versions of some types used abbreviations (`sbyte`, `uint`, etc.), and `shallow` sure would make them quite lengthy, so we were therefore justified in our shortening into a `sh` prefix.
 How wrong we were.

 From there, we ditched the special permissions and recognized that objects had "layers", and that outer and inner layers might have differing permissions.
 This was the right idea, but like most ideas of this nature, we let the system get